 Consult with Your Legal and Tax Advisors Regarding Your Specific Situation

 Please contact the Development Office at the Bulletin to discuss how the above options and other planned giving options might work for you.
 If you have already named the Bulletin of the Atomic Scientists in your estate plans, please let us know.
-Contact Colleen McElligott, Development Director, at [email protected] or (773) 834.2308.
+Contact our gift officer, Colleen McElligott, at [email protected] or (773) 834.2308.

 The Legacy Society was established to recognize and honor friends of the Bulletin of the Atomic Scientists who have provided for the Bulletin through their estate plans.
 The Bulletin of the Atomic Scientists is a nonprofit 501(c)(3) organization committed to making a critical difference by engaging science leaders, policy makers, and members of the interested public on topics of nuclear risk, climate change, and emerging technologies.